bwinkel/cygrid/README.rst

 Note, for compiling the C-extension, openmp is used for parallelization and some C++11 language features are necessary.
 If you use gcc, for example, you need at least version 4.8 otherwise the setup-script will fail.
-(If you have absolutely no possibility to upgrade gcc, older version may work if you replace `-std=c++11` with `-std=c++0x` in `setup.py`.
-Thanks to bs538 for pointing this out.)

-For Mac OS, it is required to use gcc-6 in order to install cygrid.
-We recommend to simply use the `homebrew <http://brew.sh>`_ package manager and then use `brew install gcc`.
+It is highly recommended to use Anaconda, which offers the proper compilers for many platforms.

 Usage
 =====